Quantcast

 “It’s a big project, but I want to assure New Yorkers that we are ready for this, and we have planned for every scenario,” added Aggarwala.

 “NYC has the best quality and best tasting water in the world.
 That is not an accident.
 It’s the result of centuries of 180 years of superb engineering and planning,” said Aggarwala.
-“NYC would not be what it is today without the Delaware aqueduct.”
+“NYC would not be what it is today without the Delaware Aqueduct.”

 The commissioner called out the Deputy Commissioner for the Bureau of Water Supply, Paul Rush, who has earned the reputation of “NYC’s chief mixologist” after three decades at the agency.

-He oversees the 100,000 water quality tests conducted yearly to maximize the taste, safety, and reliability of the city’s tap water.
+Rush oversees the 100,000 water quality tests conducted yearly to maximize the taste, safety, and reliability of the city’s tap water.
 Throughout the project, regular water supply testing will continue to ensure the city’s water meets EPA standards.

 “There may be some slight variation in taste, which, at the end of the day, has to do with minerals and other trace elements in the water,” Aggarwala added.